Lifelong Learning – Ensembles and Lessons for Adults

 friendly adults

 CMSS’ Lifelong Learning program provides sequential arts instruction for adults age 30 to 103.
-Learning or further developing your musical skills as an adult can improve your cognitive ability, emotional wellbeing, and health.
 When you join an adult ensemble at CMSS, you become part of a supportive, inclusive, artistic group, with opportunities to perform for your community.

 a group of adults singing in a chorus